 While 1500-3000 grafts sound like a lot, keep in mind that hair count at its peak in the early teens number about 100,000.
 When hair loss is first noticed, about half of hair is already gone.

 FUT Treatment Duration

-The FUT takes about 3-4 hours, while the alternative FUE procedure is at least twice that long.
+The FUT takes about 3-4 hours, while the alternative FUE procedure typically takes at least twice that long.

 FUTs, like all hair transplants, do not stop or prevent more hair from being lost.

 The most significant difference of the FUT is the donor strip area where the hair grafts are harvested.
 This area at the back of the head has the potential to form a scar.
-Advanced wound healing and cosmetic surgery closure can make the strip virtually unnoticeable and look natural, but with hair transplantation performed by a wide variety of doctors and specialties, not all hair transplant practices can make the donor area unnoticeable.
-It is the avoidance of the strip scar that lead to the development of other hair transplant techniques.
+Advanced wound healing and cosmetic surgery closure can potentially minimize the strip scar.
+Hair transplantation being performed by a wide variety of doctors and specialties results in various levels of surgical skill and experience with cosmetic procedures.
+It is the desire to avoid an obvious strip scar that lead to the development of other hair transplant techniques.